dell/terraform-provider-powerflex/docs/resources/sdc.md

 page_title: "powerflex_sdc Resource - powerflex"
 subcategory: ""
 description: |-
-  This resource is used to manage the SDC entity of PowerFlex Array.
+  This resource is used to manage the SDC entity of the PowerFlex Array.
 We can Create, Update and Delete the PowerFlex SDC using this resource.
-We can also Import an existing SDC from PowerFlex array.
+We can also Import an existing SDC from the PowerFlex array.
 ---

 # powerflex_sdc (Resource)

-This resource is used to manage the SDC entity of PowerFlex Array.
+This resource is used to manage the SDC entity of the PowerFlex Array.
 We can Create, Update and Delete the PowerFlex SDC using this resource.
-We can also Import an existing SDC from PowerFlex array.
+We can also Import an existing SDC from the PowerFlex array.

 > **Note:** If a cluster is configured with a virtual IP, then it is necessary to provide `virtual_ips` and `virtual_ip_nics` while specifying the primary and secondary MDM details.